kshedden/workshops/dair3/meta/meta.md

   study-level variances, then the standard deviation of the inverse variance weighted average is $H^{1/2}/\sqrt{2}$.

-- These pooling rules can be extended to three or more estimates.
+- These pooling rules can be directly extended to handle estimates derived from three or more studies.

 ## Data integration